 This section of the hotel was once Sir Henry Jones’ residence.

-The Art Installation Room displays works of Tasmanian artists for sale and can host a cocktail party for 20 (or you can sleep there for $725 a night).
+The Art Installation Room displays works of Tasmanian artists for sale and can host a cocktail party for 20.

 The Atrium is a three-storey glass and timber structure that is used to host art installations and functions.